Poem: The Soul That Cried

 Incessant questioning of Self

-her gauntlet forth into the seething mass of strife.
+gauntlet forth into the seething mass of male strife.

-for none dare challenge the keeper of her SOUL.
+For none dare challenge the keeper of her precious SOUL